ManuNeuro/EmmanuelCalvet/_posts/2022-01-12-quantum-tuto-p1.md

             dims=(2,))
 ```

-As you can see, the state didn't change since we didn't perform any transformation yet.
+As you can see, the state didn't change since we didn't add any gates yet.

 ## Dirac notation
 In the previous section, I implicitly used the [Dirac notation](https://wiki.physics.udel.edu/wiki_phys813/images/0/01/Dirac_notation_and_rules_of_quantum_mechanics.pdf) to represent the vector state $\vert \psi\rangle$.